It’s official, remote work is here to stay.

 - Time zone issues – Depending on which country you live in and whether you work with a remote team or clients, you might find that your time zone can cause problems for communication.

 - Mental energy drains – Adjusting to a new country can be challenging.
-That’s why moving every couple of months (in typical digital nomad style) isn’t my cup of tea.
-I prefer being a ‘slomad’, or simply living long-term in an enjoyable foreign country).
+That’s why moving every couple of months (in typical digital nomad style) isn’t the right fit for everyone.

 More cons than pros?
 Maybe, but the significance of the pros typically outweighs the cons.